 You can do it the time-consuming way and receive dozens of resumes, or you can do it the Qwick way.

-With Qwick, you can access a pool of restaurant Professionals who work individual shifts, saving you time and money.
+With Qwick, you can tap into a network of skilled hospitality freelancers eager to pick up shifts at your business, saving you time and money.
 We know that restaurant staffing can be difficult, but it doesn’t have to be.

-To start staffing your ghost kitchen, get started with Qwick today!
+To start staffing your ghost kitchen, create an account with Qwick today!